ludovicdeluna/frigomagik/README.md

 ## Users Stories

 As an administrator,
-I want to seed the application with default receipts in the database, so the users cans look for them with the app
+I want to seed the application with default recipes in the database, So the users cans look for them with the app

 As a visitor,
-I want a way to save the ingredients I have, so the application know which receipts could be suggested
+I want a way to write the ingredients I have,
+So the application know which recipes could be suggested

 As a visitor,
-I want to see the receipts suggested for the ingredients I've filled, so I can select on of the receipts
+I want a liste of suggested recepts for the ingredients I've filled filled, So I can select one of them

 As a visitor,
-I want to select one receipt,
+I want to see the details of one recipe,
-so I can see the details and start to cook it
+So I can cook something with it

 ## Docker